medialab/manylines/docs/fosdem2015/presentation.md

 <!-- .slide: data-background="#f0f0f0" -->
 ## we love networks
-- we work with social scientists
+- We work with social scientists
-- we love networks
+- We love networks
-- we do Visual Network Analysis
+- We do Visual Network Analysis

 ---